TheHeroBrine422/parkingLotAppIgnite/backend/README.md

   * fix revokeToken for JWTs
 10. add expiration to JWT
 11. i dont think scheduling works properly for teachers.
+12. rate limits
+13. fix resetdb when tables are wrong

 ### Other Potential Ideas